schnell18/archive-probe/README.md

 inspect the file content in custom code.
 It supports common archive types such as .tar, .tgz, .bz2, .rar, .zip, .7z.
 One archive file can contain archive file of same or other type.
 And level of nesting is unlimited.
-This module depends on unrar, 7za and tar which should be in PATH.
-The unrar is freeware and you get it from [rarlab][1]
+This module depends on unzip, unrar, 7za and tar which are assumed to be present in PATH.
+The 7za is part of 7zip utility.
+As far as .zip file is concerned, 7za performs better than unzip.
+The 7zip is open source software and you download and install it from [www.7-zip.org][1] or install the binary package p7zip with your package management software.
+The unrar is freeware and you get it from [rarlab][2].

 METHODS
 -------